MichaelAquilina/Some-2D-RPG/TASKS.md

 Should Have
 -----------
+- [] - Unit test suite to ensure that future changes do not break core functionality.
 - [] - Ability to run in full screen mode.
 Currently this does not work as expected.
 - [Done] - The ability to allow the player to change between various armor sets, weapons, hair styles, gender etc... just like an RPG.
 - [IP] - NPC Interaction (scriptable with dialog text)